Where in Washington for Fall Color Photos

 Methow River, cottonwood trees and Mount Gardner.

-I didn’t make it out to the Kettle Range and Selkirk Mountains in the far northeast Washington, or to the rainforests at Quinault and Hoh in Olympic National Park, but I’ll bet those places are looking pretty good right now, too.
+I didn’t make it out to the Kettle Range and Selkirk Mountains in the far northeast of Washington, or to the rainforests at Quinault and Hoh in Olympic National Park, but I’ll bet those places are looking pretty good right now, too.

 Click on the link for more of my photos of fall color in Washington.